stefanprodan/podinfo/docs/6-ngrok.md

 # Expose Kubernetes services over HTTPS with Ngrok

 Have you ever wanted to expose a Kubernetes service running on Minikube on the internet and have a temporary HTTPS address for it?
-If so then Ngrok is the perfect solution to do that without any firewall, NAT or DNS configurations.
+If so then Ngrok is a great fit to do that without any firewall, NAT or DNS configurations.
 If you are developing an application that works with webhooks or oauth callbacks Ngrok can create a tunnel between your Kubernetes service and their cloud platform and provide you with a unique HTTPS URL that you can use to test and debug your service.

-For this purpose I've made a Helm chart that you can use to deploy Ngrok on Kubernetes by specifying a ClusterIP service that will get exposed on the internet.
+I've made a Helm chart that you can use to deploy Ngrok on Kubernetes by specifying a ClusterIP service that will get exposed on the internet.

 What follows is a step-by-step guide on how you can use Ngrok as a reverse proxy to